abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

     val hangman : IO[IOException, Unit] = ???
 ```

 We need a case class which holds the state of our game.
-Here the name attribute is the name of the person who is playing the game.
-Guesses is a set of all the guesses the player have made so far, and finally the word is the word which the player is trying to guess.
-When all characters which occur in the randomly chosen word have been guessed the player wins.
-If the number of attempts reaches 10 and all characters have not been guessed the player loses.
+Here we capture the name of the player in the name attribute.
+We need to capture all the guesses which the player has made in a Set and finally the word which the player has to guess.
+We have a property which captures all the failed guesses.
+This helps us determine whether to terminate the game or not.
+We also have two properties to determine if the player won or lost.

 ```scala
 case class State(name: String, guesses: Set[Char] = Set.empty[Char], word: String) {